 Animal sourced vitamin A is fat-soluble, or in simple terms, too much vitamin A from animal sources can become toxic in our body.
-In fruits and vegetables, vitamin A is sourced as provitamin A or compounds known as carotenoids which are then converted by our body into usable retinoids.
+In fruits and vegetables, vitamin A is sourced as provitamin A or compounds are known as carotenoids which are then converted by our body into usable retinoids.

 How Much vitamin A you need?

-This is arguably the one of the trickiest questions with vitamin A. Why?
+This is arguably one of the trickiest questions with vitamin A. Why?
 Because with vitamin C, D, and E, a deficiency can lead to problems, but there is no such thing as too much.